-These larger forces served as a background to a review by the Board of Governors of the vision, mission, and goals of the College.
-The College's new vision and goals are shown on page five of this document.
+These larger forces served as a background to a review by the Board of Governors of the relevancy of the strategic initiatives of the College.
+The Board identified a number of ways the plan could be adjusted through changes to the operational plan.
 These changes reflect that we have a strong, dedicated Board of Governors providing policy, strategic guidance and oversight.

-To act on this guidance, this planning document includes seven strategic initiatives.
+This planning document includes seven strategic initiatives.